NeonLaw/codebase/README.md

 ## Legal

 Copyright 2020 Neon Law.
-Licensed under the [Polyform Noncommercial License 1.0.0](LICENSE.md).
+Licensed under the [Neon License](LICENSE.md).
+The Neon License is the same as the Apache License Version 2 with the additional disclaimer that nothing provided herein is legal advice.

 Please contact us if you have any questions at support@neonlaw.com.